 Posts on Nature.

 I've gradually realized that we do science very organically, very un-schooly.
 We'll do something formal for a while, but then we get distracted by something else.
 With the Daddy being an engineer, and me liking astronomy, and various other things that our family routinely does, we get a lot more than I was realizing.
 I don't worry about science for pre-K/K, it's just whatever Dragon happens to pick up on.
 For Hero, we sat down to "study" the body, and other than the reproductive system he pretty much knew the stuff in the picture books already.
 But as for on-going stuff that keeps coming back, both Hero and I still like astronomy.
-And he's still going out with the Bee Man from time to time.
-We plan to pick up a hat and veil for him here shortly.
 And we've been playing around with some kitchen chemistry using the book "How Baking Works," which my cousin used in culinary school, and recommends highly.
 We do about a paragraph a week (when we do it) because there tends to be background stuff to fill in (like what is an molecule, which required explaining atoms and elements...), and we also end up doing a lot of baking to see the differences its talking about.

 Posts about Science.